Terms of Website Use

 (b) fraud or fraudulent misrepresentation;

-12.2 Without prejudice to clause 12.1, neither party shall under any circumstances whatever be liable to the other, whether in contract, tort (including negligence) or restitution, or for breach of statutory duty or misrepresentation, or otherwise, for any:
+13.6 Subject to clause 13.4, neither party shall under any circumstances whatever be liable to the other, whether in contract, tort (including negligence) or restitution, or for breach of statutory duty or misrepresentation, or otherwise, for any:

 (a) loss of profit; or